branxz07/Docker-TCP-UDP-servers-in-C/README.md

 ## Disclaimer

-This software, a TCP and UDP server for a multiplayer game in Unity, is a collaborative project created by [Your Name], branxz, yhaw, and sebas.
+This software, a TCP and UDP server for a multiplayer game in Unity, is a collaborative project created by [@Branxz07](https://github.com/branxz07), [@YahwthaniMG](https://github.com/YahwthaniMG), and [@SebastianAz](https://github.com/0247473).
 It is provided for free use under the following conditions:

 1. FREE USE: This software is available for anyone to use, modify, distribute, or integrate into their own projects at no cost.